 Many auto transport companies that quote low-ball rates or tell you what you want to hear to get your business will charge a deposit of up to a few hundred dollars and will not refund it, even if they are unable to ship your car for the promised rate or on the promised date.
 Before booking, make sure any money paid before transport is fully refundable in the event that the transport company does not deliver as promised.
 Montway provides a full refund for any cancelations made before services are provided.

-5. Not checking reviews before booking with an auto transport company
+5. Not checking reviews

 It is critically important to research a prospective auto transport company before booking by checking their reviews on independent third party sites.
 It’s equally important to look at the average rating of reviews as well as the total number of reviews posted.
 You should only consider a company with numerous positive reviews.
 A company with few or no reviews probably hasn’t been in business long and may not provide top-notch service.